cryptodev1990/oteemo-blog/README.md

 # Oteemo Blog
 Sample React, Flask, and MongoDB blog application for use in Platform One Big Bang

+## Disclaimer / Warning

+This is a demo application.
+It is incomplete and intended for training.
+**NOT** to be used in production.

 # Roadmap
 * containerize each part of the app
   - [x] frontend